No. 10 Air Experience Flight RAF

-10 Air Experience Flight (AEF) is one of thirteen such units run by 6Flying Training School of the Royal Air Force.
+10 Air Experience Flight (AEF) is one of thirteen such units run by 6 Flying Training School of the Royal Air Force.
 It was formed in the 1950s, along with other AEFs, to teach basic flying to members of the Air Training Corps (ATC), Combined Cadet Force (CCF) (Royal Air Force) Section.
-It mainly flies cadets from the local wings of Cumbria and Lancashire Wing (the North Lancashire half only as the Cumbrian half use 11 AEF at RAF Leeming, due to the distance from RAF Woodvale), Greater Manchester Wing, Merseyside Wing, No. 2 Welsh Wing and CCF contingents.
+It mainly flies cadets from the local wings of Cumbria and Lancashire Wing (the Lancashire sectors only as the Cumbrian sectors use 11 AEF at RAF Leeming, due to the distance from RAF Woodvale), Greater Manchester Wing, Merseyside Wing, No. 2 Welsh Wing and CCF contingents.

 History

 10 AEF was raised on 8 September 1958 at RAF Woodvale, which is located near Southport.
 It is one of the few AEFs that has not been moved to another location or temporarily disbanded and later reformed.
 In 1996 10 AEF was placed under the command of Manchester and Salford Universities Air Squadron (UAS), one of the two UAS' to operate out of Woodvale, the other being Liverpool University Air Squadron.

 10 AEF fly the Grob Tutor aircraft, which it gained in 2001; prior to that it was equipped with the Scottish Aviation Bulldog from 1996 and the de Havilland Canada DHC-1 Chipmunk from 1958 - 1996.
 In both cases where the Air Experience Flights have updated their aircraft, 10 AEF has been the last to receive their new mounts.
 10 AEF, like all AEFs, no longer own their own aircraft but use other machines from the two UAS' at RAF Woodvale.

 From April 2017 to May 2019 flying was suspended due to infrastructure issues.
 The main runway was rebuilt in early 2019 and flying resumed in May.